keithmcnulty/ebp_exercise/README.md

 * `reduced_schedule`:  whether the manager works part time (Y) or full time (N)
 * `city`:  the current office of the manager.

-The data is available in an RData file for use in R (which ensures the data types are correct), or a csv file for use in any other analytics tool, where you may need to convert to the correct data types.
+The data is available in an RData file for use in R, a pickle file for use in Python (which ensures the data types are correct), or a csv file for use in any other analytics tool, where you may need to convert to the correct data types.
 Choose whichever you prefer to work with.

 ## Your task